Dasharo/docs/docs/unified-test-documentation/dasharo-performance/404-stability.md

 **Test description**

-This test aims to verify that DUT booted to firmware will not reboot during given time.
+This test aims to verify that DUT booted to Ubuntu will not reboot during given time.

 **Test configuration data**